num3ric/Cinder-OculusRift/README.md

 The OculusRift class has two cameras: a convenience host camera controlling the overall head position & orientation, and an active eye camera which is updated by the SDK according to the tracked position & orientation.
 Their transformations are composed and can be queried via the `hmd::OculusRift` interface.

-In the draw() loop, iterate over each eye (enabling it) and draw your scene as follows:
+In the draw() loop, call bind to render the scene to the rift's framebuffer.
+Iterate over each eye (enabling it) and draw your scene as follows:
 ```
+hmd::ScopedBind bind{ mRift };
+...
 for( auto eye : mRift.getEyes() ) {
 		mRift.enableEye( eye );
 		drawScene();